A Stolen Wall from the Venice Biennale

 The lack of audience engagement — a draw back for many artists (particularly the audience made of buyers, critics, and collectors) — was not a concern I had.
 Not being visible did not mean that the works of art did not exist.
 On the contrary, they existed but did not have to have the obligation, thrust upon them, of having to engage with an audience; certainly not in traditional terms.
 The landscape was teaming with life as much as my own head would be teaming with thoughts inspired by life taking its course, even through death.

 A wall does not have to be just a wall.
 I doesn’t have to be deprived of context and historical inheritances.
 The decontextualization trend of the white cube has its limits.
-It eliminates humanity, history, and everything else to create a sharp focus on something that perhaps it is nothing and as nothing would not stand out in a context.
+It eliminates humanity, history, and everything else to create a sharp focus on something that perhaps because it is nothing as nothing would not stand out in a context.
 It is the sharp focus in a context of nothingness that makes something of nothing.
 It brings the awe of art, whatever that might be, through selection, isolation, and display upon a white wall.
 Nothingness is then filled up with whatever one might bring onto the picture.

 But the object with the aesthetic nostalgia for its context doesn’t mean as much if cultural inheritances are wiped out and are unknown.
 Art and the world for me should be looked at with prying eyes which slowly scan and absorb everything around like blotting paper or the wide opened eyes of children.
 These are the eyes that look at the interstices, at the cracks within the wall, and are able to see other worlds and other possible lives.